 We are unable to provide emergency accommodation.
-In the event that an existing tenant and/or their household need to be relocated urgently, we will work closely with the Local Authority to access alternative options.
+If an existing tenant and/or their household need to be relocated urgently, we will work closely with the relevant Local Authority to access alternative options.

-In all cases involving harassment, violence (threatened or actual) or anti-social behaviour we will work closely with statutory agencies such as the Police, to ensure that tenant(s) are protected, and with the Housing Options Service of the Local Authority to access accommodation in the event that an immediate relocation is required, whether this be a permanent or temporary measure.
+In all cases involving harassment, violence (threatened or actual) or anti-social behaviour we will work closely with statutory agencies such as the Police, to ensure that tenant(s) are protected, and with the Housing Options Service of the Local Authority to access accommodation if an immediate relocation is required, whether this be a permanent or temporary measure.

-In the majority of cases, only those considered to be most vulnerable and at the highest risk will be offered alternative accommodation directly.
+In most cases, only those considered to be most vulnerable and at the highest risk will be offered alternative accommodation directly.